SquareGPS/navixy-api/docs/backend-api/resources/commons/subuser/index.md

 #### errors
 *   13 – Operation not permitted – if user has insufficient rights
-*   236 – Feature unavailable due to tariff restrictions (if there is at least one tracker without “multilevel_access” tariff feature)
+*   236 – Feature unavailable due to tariff restrictions (if there is at least one tracker without "multilevel_access" tariff feature)
 *   201 – Not found in database – if sub-user with such id does not exist or does not belong to current master user.

 ### list